 Why is it important?

 Two trends are converging to change UC Davis commute patterns.
 First, is the reality of growth.
-With a growing state population, and state mandates to admit top-achieving students and qualified community college transfer students, the student population will increase.
-More students necessitate more staff and faculty.
+With a growing state population, and state mandates to admit top-achieving students and qualified community college transfer students, the student population continues to increase.
+More students necessitates more staff and faculty.
 The UC Davis Long Range Development Plan seeks to prepare for this growth, including housing more students on campus.
-Additional staff and faculty, though, will not live on campus; if their drive-alone commute mode share stays the same as today’s - or if it in fact increases - then more parking facilities would be needed to accommodate those private vehicles.
+Additional staff and faculty, though, will not live on campus.
+Projections show that if their drive-alone commute ratio remains the same as today – or if it in fact increases – then more parking facilities would be needed to accommodate those private vehicles.

 Meanwhile, housing costs have increased dramatically in the City of Davis.
-Where faculty and staff could once count on being able to buy or rent a home in town if they so desired, they now are more likely to find housing in the greater region - in many cases, not accessible by bicycle or transit.
-If no other action is taken, housing prices are likely to lead to longer commutes, taken more often than not by car.
+Where faculty and staff could once count on being able to buy or rent a home in town if they so desired, they now are more likely to find housing in the greater region – in many cases, not accessible by bicycle or transit.
+If no other action is taken, housing prices are likely to lead to longer commutes that likely would be taken more often than not by car.

 This convergence has resulted in campus parking infrastructure nearly reaching capacity.
 Accommodating so many new vehicles will eventually compromise the financial and environmental sustainability goals of the campus.

-UC Davis has prioritized community engagement as their guiding star as they move through the Transportation Tomorrow planning process.
+UC Davis has prioritized community engagement as their guiding star for moving through the Transportation Tomorrow planning process.
 Valley Vision is facilitating the community engagement process, ensuring that the campus community has the opportunity, through a variety of means, to learn about the initiative and weigh in on their needs and priorities.
-So far, engagement activities have ranged from stakeholder workshops, to participatory research in classrooms, pop up events, and more.
+So far, engagement activities have ranged from stakeholder workshops to participatory research in classrooms, to pop up events and more.
 Valley Vision will continue to facilitate engagement as the planning progresses to test ideas, reach new audiences, and communicate about plans and activities.

 What is our desired impact?